what we do

 We receive no direct Government funding so can only continue to operate in your community thanks to the support of people like you, so thank you.

-Based at RAF Waddington in Lincolnshire, our crew is currently on call to fly 24-hours on Fridays, Saturdays and Sundays, whilst operating 7am-7pm during the rest of the week.
-We operate 365 days of the year, responding to approximately 3 of the most serious life-threatening 999 calls every day of the year.
+Based at RAF Waddington in Lincolnshire, our crew is on call 365 days of the year, responding to approximately the of the most serious life-threatening 999 calls every single day.